diaodiallo/webform_ip_delete/README.md

 When webform allow site administrators to disable this ip collection, sometime we miss enabling this functionnality at the right time and removing these informations become necessary for our site.

+The module add an action plugins to remove collected IP address for each webform.

 For a full description of the module, visit the [project page](https://www.drupal.org/project/webform_ip_delete).